domcloud/domcloud/docs/deploying/node.md

 ## Restart Node.js

 To restart Node.js (e.g. after modifying the script).
-You can call the following command:
+You can call the following command in CLI/SSH:

 ```
 passenger-config restart-app /